Fmartinez123/fun_school_projects/README.md

 Course Description: Advanced research techniques used by modern-day astronomers to obtain, process and analyze data from grounds and space-based telescopes. \
 Taught by: Dr. Jonelle Walsh \
-These projects consists of Tutorials that describe the assignments given to the class throughout the semester.
+These projects consists of Tutorials that describe the assignments given to the class throughout the semester. \
+**[NOTE: I am currently working on uploading the code for each task completed, however it will take some time.
+This class was done with a vertual enviornment (Ubuntu) and I am still attempting to move over these large files onto something I can use now.]**

 **ASTR 401: Stars and ExtraSolar Planets**